thunklife/thunklife.github.io/blog/_posts/2014-01-16-underline-introduction.md

 }
 {% endhighlight %}

 That <code>curry</code> function is the result of stuff I gleened from reading [JavaScript Allonge](http://leanpub.com/javascript-allonge) and from working through the Functional Programming exercises from [node school](http://nodeschool.io).
-It doesn't look strange to me any more, but it certainly would have a month ago.
+It doesn't look strange to me any more, but it certainly would have a few months ago.

 <code>curry</code> takes a function, finds the number of arguments, and recursively returns functions until all arguments are accounted for.
 Once all arguments are present and accounted for, we call the original function and supply the arguments.
 Optionally, you can pass in the number of arguments to curry; which is handy if you want to curry variadic functions (those which take a varying number of arguments).
 With this in the toolbelt, I can write functions like I normally would and wrap them in a call to <code>curry</code>.